sergiodxa/remix-auth/docs/authenticator.md

 # Authenticator

-The Authenticator is the most important and the simples part of Remix Auth.
+The Authenticator is the most important and the simplest part of Remix Auth.
 This is how you define what strategies to use and how you use them without the need to write any strategy specific code in your routes.

 ## Usage